pivovarit/parallel-collectors/README.md

 ### Limitations

-Upstream `Stream` is always evaluated as a whole, even if the following operation is short-circuiting.
+- Upstream `Stream` is always evaluated as a whole, even if the following operation is short-circuiting.
 This means that none of these should be used for working with infinite streams.
 This limitation is imposed by the design of the `Collector` API.

+- Never use Parallel Collectors with `Executor`s with `RejectedExecutionHandler` that discards tasks - this might result in a deadlock.

 ### Good Practices